Brockton, MA Workers’ Compensation Lawyer

 Employees Covered by Workers’ Compensation in Brockton, MA

 According to Mass.
 Gen. Laws Ch.
 152 § 1(4), the definition of an employee is broad, and many, if not most, workers are likely covered.
 The law covers anyone in the service of another under a contract for hire.
-The contract for hire may be implied or express, written or oral.
+The contract for hire might be implied or express, written or oral.

 Several categories of workers are not covered.
-The law specifically mentioned that seamen on ships engaged in foreign commerce, certain professional athletes, real estate agents, and salespeople that work solely on commission are not included.
+The law specifically mentioned that seamen on ships engaged in foreign commerce, certain professional athletes, real estate agents, and salespeople who work solely on commission are not included.
 Additionally, independent contractors are not considered employees.

 If you are an independent contractor, you might be unable to file a Workers’ Compensation claim.
 However, you might be free to file a lawsuit or pursue other courses of legal action for compensation.